 The herb garden is literally the most rewarding and best garden to grow.
 Here is why:

-- Pollinators will thrive: The herbs I suggest will all bring in many types of pollinators from butterflies to bees and more.
+The herbs I suggest will all bring in many types of pollinators from butterflies to bees and more.
 Pollinators LOVE herb flowers and you will benefit the health of the ecosystem while doing very little work.

-- Experience new parts of herbs the grocery store and farmer’s market won’t allow: Every bit of herbs offer something edible and amazing.
+Every bit of herbs offer something edible and amazing.
 What I love about growing my own is I can use the flowers, seeds, early tender bits, and more along the way.
 Every stage is an offering to us, but they are less marketable and harder to harvest on scale so this is a unique thing to growing your own herbs.

-- You can grow your own herbs, teas, and fresh herbs for impressive flavor: Growing your own herbs means you have an amazing selection of herbs available.
+Growing your own herbs means you have an amazing selection of herbs available.
 You can dry them and save them for spices (yes you can make your own spices) and you can make tea to last you all winter.
 It is incredibly easy, just check out this post.

-- Herbs are incredibly good for your health: Herbs contain TONS of medicinal benefits.
+Herbs contain TONS of medicinal benefits.
 Though they are not the end all be all in health, they are greatly beneficial to helping during the winter and in cold season.
 They offer various benefits such as calming, helping lessen cold symptoms, and even strengthening the immune system and so much more.

-- They require very little maintenance: Because herbs are pest-resistant it comes down to basically occasional weeding and a good watering.
+Because herbs are pest-resistant it comes down to basically occasional weeding and a good watering.
 Each herb has various watering needs.
 If you grow them in pots which you absolutely can (in fact some should be grown in pots) then you will want to do pots with good drainage but avoid terra cotta as it can dry out herbs too much such as basil and cilantro.
 If you use terracotta use the dry soil loving Rosemary, Thyme, and sage for these.
 Other than that, just weed here and there to make sure they are not fighting the weeds when trying to grow.

-- Herb gardens are amazing for any gardener or any level: Any gardener whether an expert or a beginner will greatly enjoy an herb garden.
+Any gardener whether an expert or a beginner will greatly enjoy an herb garden.
 If you are looking to create a garden for yourself or someone who doesn’t have a lot of time but wants something to tend to and enjoy, the herb garden is the best choice!

 Where is the best place to grow my herb garden?